 Vitamin D is naturally obtained through exposure to direct sunlight.
-However, if you live somewhere like Alaska or Minnesota, this isn’t exactly ideal (1).
+However, if you live somewhere like Alaska or Minnesota, this isn’t exactly ideal.

 Most people’s vitamin D comes from fortified supplements or milk (both soy and cow’s).
-If you drink enough milk which is fortified with vitamin D, then you may not need to take it in supplement form.
+Mushrooms are also rich sources of Vitamin D3.
+So, if you drink enough milk or eat a ton or organic mushrooms on a regular, which is fortified with vitamin D, then you may not need to take it in supplement form.